zuozhenggh/learning-library/data-management-library/autonomous-database/dedicated/adb-configure-dev-client/adb-configure-dev-client.md

     Ensure the public IP address button is selected.
 You would need to ssh into this instance over public internet.
         ![](./images/public_ip.png " ")

-- Add SSH key, you can choose to import ssh public key or paste ssh public key
+- Add SSH key, you can choose to import ssh public key or paste ssh public key.
     ![](./images/computekey.png " ")

-- Within a few mins your developement instance will be available and a public IP address assigned (if it is provisioned in a public subnet)
+- Within a few mins your developement instance will be available and a public IP address assigned (if it is provisioned in a public subnet).
     ![](./images/computewait.png " ")

-- Once provisioned, you can click on the instance name to see details
+- Once provisioned, you can click on the instance name to see details.
     ![](./images/computeready.png " ")